Redundancy for PAs

 Limits on redundancy pay

-If the employer does not make the redundancy payment
+If your employer does not give you a redundancy payment

-If the employee does not get the redundancy pay they expect, they should:
+If you do not get the redundancy pay you expect, you should:

-• Write to their employer as soon as they can.
-The date they should get their redundancy pay should be no later than their final pay date, unless they and their employer agree another date in writing.
+• Write to your employer as soon as you can.
+The date you should get your redundancy pay should be no later than your final pay date, unless you and your employer agree another date in writing.

-• Tell the employer what they’re entitled to and include any evidence to back this up.
-For example, they could include a letter that states their first day at work or an email confirming a recent pay increase.
+• Tell the employer what you are entitled to and include any evidence to back this up.
+For example, you could include a letter that states your first day at work, or an email confirming a recent pay increase.

-The employee has to claim for any unpaid redundancy within 6 months of their job ending.
+If you need to claim for any unpaid redundancy money, you need to do this within 6 months of your job ending.

 Next steps

-The employee can check with their employer for their policy on redundancy and take a look at the resources below for further guidance.
+Ask your employer about their policy on redundancy and take a look at the resources below for further guidance.

 Part of